 Psalms 142

 Psalm 142 carries one of the most specific headings in the book: Maschil of David; A Prayer when he was in the cave.
 More than once David fled into caves to escape the king who was hunting him - the cave of Adullam, the strongholds in the wilderness of En-gedi - and this prayer rises out of that kind of darkness.
-A Maschil is a psalm meant to instruct, and the instruction here is hard-won: it teaches how a person prays when he has been driven to the very bottom and there is nowhere left to go but God.3
+A Maschil is a psalm meant to instruct, and the instruction here is hard-won: it teaches how a person prays when he has been driven to the very bottom and there is nowhere left to go but God.

 The prayer divides cleanly in two.
 The first half is the cry itself, and it is startling in its honesty.
 David does not approach God with a composed speech; he pours himself out: I poured out my complaint before him; I shewed before him my trouble (v.
 2).
 And he names the worst of it without flinching - the sense of being completely deserted: I looked on my right hand, and beheld, but there was no man that would know me: refuge failed me; no man cared for my soul (v.
 4).
-The right hand was where a defender stood; David looks there and finds it empty.

 The second half turns, and the turn is the whole point.
 Nothing in his circumstances has changed - the enemies are still stronger, the cave is still dark - but David fastens onto the one thing that remains when everything else has failed: I cried unto thee, O LORD: I said, Thou art my refuge and my portion in the land of the living (v.
 5).
 From there the prayer reaches forward in hope, asking not merely to be rescued but to be set free to praise: Bring my soul out of prison, that I may praise thy name: the righteous shall compass me about; for thou shalt deal bountifully with me (v.
 7).
-It is the prayer of a man hemmed in on every side who has discovered that the God he calls to is wider than the cave.2

 Tap any highlighted phrase to jump to the commentary that unpacks it.